Sir Ken Robinson Speaks at the National FutureSchools Conference 2018

 - Tags: National FutureSchools Expo

-Improving Student Learning Using Classroom Design
+How to Improve Student Learning with Active Classroom Design

 Classroom design is critical for effective learning.
 To develop a successful classroom design, you must find the balance between learning styles and teaching methods.
 For example, if the teaching method employs collaborative thinking, students must be placed in group assignments that encourage teamwork and cooperation.